 Once you have Installed the addon (just like any other Firefox addon).
 You will notice a small elephant icon on the upper right of the browser:

-Adding a web page to Evernote
+Bookmarking a web page

 The purpose of Evernote is to add a currently opened webpage to your Evernote notebook.
-Let’s assume you like icecream and you have just found out a nice recipe:
+Let’s assume you like ice cream and you have just found out a nice recipe:

-To save it to your notebook, click on the Web Clipper
+To save it to your notebook, click on the Web Clipper.